ivegamsft/COECheck/readme.md

 * Storage Account
 * DocumentDB Account

 Note: The App Service Plan is configure to use a Basic app.
 Feel free to scale that down to Shared or Free after deployment.
-If you attempt to deploy as a Shared or Free, you'll run into an [issue](https://github.com/Azure/azure-sdk-for-node/issues/1740)
+If you attempt to deploy as a Shared or Free, you may run into an [issue](https://github.com/Azure/azure-sdk-for-node/issues/1740)

 ## Customization